themanual/ebooks/issue-4-sample/EPUB/html/content/author-1-article.md

 Of course, the only part of his plans that ever got built, at Southdale or any of the other countless developments which rapidly copied and expanded on its model, was the shopping center.
 Instead of building Gruen’s system as the foundation, the developers extracted just the most lucrative piece and optimized it in isolation for one outcome: profit.
 Once chosen, that metric became the one thing that every other part of Gruen’s idea would eventually be traded against.

 By the end of his life, Gruen left America as disgusted with his own invention as he had been with the suburbs when he first arrived.
-Appalled by the metastatic sprawl the malls had spawned and the ‘ugliness and discomfort of the land-wasting seas of parking,’[^gruen] he eventually disowned and disparaged his own creation.
-In a speech in London in 1978, he declared, ‘I refuse to pay alimony for those bastard developments.’
+Appalled by the metastatic sprawl the malls had spawned and the “ugliness and discomfort of the land-wasting seas of parking,”[^gruen] he eventually disowned and disparaged his own creation.
+In a speech in London in 1978, he declared, “I refuse to pay alimony for those bastard developments.”
 He died in Vienna in 1980.
 He never returned to America.

 ## The Failure Of Success